rico0-dotcom/breach-ai-flood-scenarios/README.md

 The project direction considers future climate scenarios, including **KNMI'23 and IPCC-based states**, together with adaptation pathways and long-term insurability applications.

-In this repository, climate conditioning is treated as a **research framework and extension point**, rather than claiming that arbitrary climate multipliers constitute validated hydraulic projections.
+In this repository, climate conditioning is treated as a **research framework and extension point**.

 The intended downstream chain is: